- A correspondent is recommended to be a submitter. In some cases, the representative correspondent might be the submitter.

 JABET follows the rules and regulations set by ICMJE (The International Committee of Medical Journal Editors).
 So, the authors are requested to prepare their manuscripts accordingly.

-Plagiarism: All submissions to JABET are screened by iThenticate, a professional plagiarism checker.
+All submissions to JABET are screened by iThenticate or Turnitin, the professional plagiarism checkers.
 Manuscripts that are found to have been plagiarized by authors, whether published or unpublished, will not be accepted for publications.
 To reduce the similarity, please give proper citations and use the words/sentences carefully.

 Fees and Payments

 JABET is a self-supporting journal and does not have funding from any institution/government.
-Hence, the management of the journal has to be solely financed by the handling and publication fees received from authors / their academics / donors.
-The manuscript handling and publication fees are requested to meet maintenance expenses such as website, hosting, and domain maintenance, application development and support, DOI, plagiarism checking, ejmanager (online submission, review, and editorial system), SEO services, Typesetting of article’s PDF and so on.
-Authors are requested to pay a fair manuscript handling and publication fee for their articles.
-When an article is accepted, processed, reviewed and authorized for publication, further payment instructions are provided to the corresponding author through e-mail.
-Charges are to be paid within 7 days as per instructions given in the e-mail.
+Hence, the management of the journal has to be solely financed by the article processing charges (APC) received from authors / their academics/donors.
+The APC is requested to meet maintenance of different expenses such as website, hosting, domain, application development, support services, DOI, plagiarism checking, ejmanager (online submission, review, and editorial system), SEO services, typesetting of article’s PDF, and so on.
+Thus, authors are requested to pay the APC only for their accepted articles.
+When an article is accepted, processed, reviewed, and authorized for publication, further payment instructions are provided to the corresponding author through e-mail.
+APC should be paid within 7 days as per instructions given in the e-mail.
+If there is any fee for APC sending, it should be paid by the author.

-📣NOTE: If you face any difficulty to make payment or if you want to pay through other ways, please send us an e-mail to email@example.com or firstname.lastname@example.org.
-We will respond to you with further instructions on how to proceed with a payment by bank transfer or any other means for processing and publication fee payment. *In addition, in case of any offer or announcement posted in the journal’s homepage, this payment can be ignored or optimized accordingly.
+📣NOTE: If you face any difficulty to make a payment or if you want to pay through other ways, please send us an e-mail at email@example.com or firstname.lastname@example.org.
+We will respond to you with further instructions on how to proceed with payment by bank transfer or any other means for payment of the article processing charges.
+Under special circumstances, APC payment can be waived up to 50%.
+However, no discount/waiver request on the APC is considered after the submission of the article on our system.